nanoporetech/duplex-tools/fillet.md

 ### Assessment

-An additional program `read_fillet_assess` is available to provide an assessment of the veracity of the results provided by the main `read_fillet` program.
+An additional program `assess_split_on_adapter` is available to provide an assessment of the veracity of the results provided by the main `duplex_tools split_on_adapter` program.
 The assessment program uses alignment of reads to a reference sequence to form knowledge of the true structure of reads (assuming the reference sequence to be correct and, for example, not contain structural variants with respect to